 A long term proposal exists for a new railway linking Phnom Penh with Vietnam, but no definite plans have emerged as yet.

-During the period when the lines were out of use, local residents in various parts of the country would use hand propelled rail mounted trolleys for local transport on the main line.
+During the period when the lines were out of use, local residents in various parts of the country would use rail mounted flat trucks for local transport on the main line.
 Those in the area around Battambang became popular as tourist rides, known as the Bamboo Train.
 With rehabilitation of the main line railway, these ad hoc services ceased in 2017, but have been recreated on a dedicated 4km stretch of line at Banang, about 20km south of Battamabang city, constructed with materials salvaged from the original line.